-A child will only be released to the parent/legal guardian unless the school has been called by the parent/ legal guardian that they granted permission for someone else to pick up the child.
-Identification may be required at the time of pick-up to confirm the correct person is picking up the child and to ensure the safety of the child.
+A child will be released only to the parents unless the school has been notified by the parent that they have granted permission for someone else to pick up their child.
+This permission must be given in writing.
+All bus students will be expected to ride the bus home after school unless the parent sends a note with their child.